JPMorgan Conveyancing Panel Information

 Read More

-Our membership of the JPMorgan conveyancing panel was revoked but was reinstated on appeal, do I need to disclose this information on my CQS application?
+my firm’s membership of the JPMorgan conveyancing panel was terminated but was reinstated on appeal, do I need to disclose these details on my CQS application?

-You should supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
-This should not negatively affect your firm’s application but gives the Law Society viability as to what has happened.
+We would recommend that you supply details of the date of removal, information on the reason for removal, date of appeal and any reason given for reinstatement.
+This should not negatively affect your firm’s application but gives the CQS team a complete picture of what has gone on.

-My firm is listed on the JPMorgan conveyancing panel and due to complete a purchase within the next week.
-I can not locate a Legal Charge for the client to execute.
-Who do I contact at JPMorgan to request substitute deeds?
+Our practice is on the JPMorgan conveyancing panel and due to complete a purchase within the next few weeks.
+My papers do not include a Legal Charge for the client to sign.
+Who do I contact at JPMorgan to obtain duplicate documents?

-You need to contact JPMorgan to obtain standard documents.
-The The Council of Mortgage Lenders Handbook includes an express question for banks to establish who to contact to obtain standard documents.
+You should communicate with JPMorgan to obtain standard documents.
+The CML Handbook includes an express section for banks to set out who to contact to obtain standard documents.
 JPMorgan in their Part 2’s state:

 Don’t forget to disclose the firm’s JPMorgan conveyancing panel reference.